Are financial advisors prepared for the greatest transfer of wealth in history? Most might think they are, but time will certainly tell.

 Every professional today understands the basics of computer literacy — how to use a computer, send an email, etc. That’s not the same thing as digital literacy.
 The American Library Association defines digital literacy as “the ability to use information and communication technologies to find, evaluate, create, and communicate information requiring both cognitive and technical skills”.

-Companies need to invest in their workforce to help them become digitally literate.
+Organizations must invest in their workforce to help them become digitally literate.
 A program dedicated to creating a staff of digitally literate employees will be a critical competitive advantage to serve a digitally literate client base.

 A few of the topics employees should be well-versed in include big data and analytics, machine learning, automating business processes, blockchain, the Internet of Things, and the appropriate role of social media in client communications.
 The focus needs to be practical and how to use these tools to attract new clients while retaining existing ones.